arii/arii.github.io/rj/code/README.md

 ## Install python packages used for the class

 Run `python install.py` to start installation of conda packages.
+If install.py fails, you can try running each package separately in install.sh

 ## Open a python notebook